ug2454/AIFirewall/README.md

 ## 10. Minimal Working HTML Demo

 The project ships with a single-page HTML demo (`index.html`) that loads `styles.css` and `main.js`.
-Simply open it in a modern browser to try the CAPTCHA without any build tooling.
+Simply open it in a modern browser to try the GAME without any build tooling.

 ---